Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Course Description: This course explores the nature of legal, ethical, and societal environments of business.
 Emphasis is placed on the business's social, legal, political, and ethical responsibilities to both external and internal groups for business.
 Topics include corporate social responsibility, legal, political, and ethical aspects of business, state and federal laws, contracts, intellectual property, employment law, product liability, safety issues, and environmental regulation.

-Session 3: June - August 2025
+Session 3: June - August

 Friday: 6:30 p.m. - 9:15 p.m.

-Applied Production/Operations Management
+SCM4330 Applied Production/Operations Management (3 Credit Hours)

 Course Description: This course provides management and analytical concepts/tools for the management of operations and the decision-making process within the scope of the supply chain.
 Recently, operations strategy has provided companies with a competitive advantage in supply chains and transportation.
 Decision-making regarding operational issues is one of the most common tasks within organizations.
-This course will enable the student to perform the quantitative analysis necessary and understand the management issues in order to make good operational decisions within the supply chain.
+This course will enable the student to perform the quantitative analysis necessary and understand the management issues to make good operational decisions within the supply chain.

 Saturday Afternoon: 12 p.m. - 2:45 p.m.